tekul/szxcvbn/README.md

-An Scala password quality checker, based on Dan Wheeler's [zxcvbn](https://github.com/lowe/zxcvbn).
+A Scala password quality checker, based on Dan Wheeler's [zxcvbn](https://github.com/lowe/zxcvbn).
 Dan's [blog article](http://tech.dropbox.com/?p=165) gives a good overview of the model and the algorithms used.

 The main code is in the *core* subproject.
 The *server* project contains a simple